 If you think a dealer has somehow defrauded you, you may only have a short amount of time to take action.
 A little known part of the Uniform Commercial Code (the body of laws that govern commercial transactions in the US) allows dealers to shorten the statute of limitations on claims against them.
 In most states, the time to file typically runs out after four years.
 Under this clause, however, a consumer only has one year to file a claim.

 Of course, that's assuming there was no arbitration clause in your contract.
-In many cases, dealers will include binding arbitration clauses into a purchase agreement which state that a consumer has no right to sue, even if it’s justified.
+In many cases, dealers will include binding arbitration clauses into a purchase agreement that state that a consumer has no right to sue, even if it’s justified.

 Get What You Paid For